Familenko/crewing_company_site2.0/README.md

 ### Set up database

 - Use the following command to load prepared data from fixture to test and debug this code:

+`python manage.py migrate`

 `python manage.py loaddata crewing_db_data.json`

 - After loading data from fixture you can use following superuser (or create another one by yourself):
   - Login: `lesha`
   - Password: `Gugaga9898`

+### Run the server

+- Use the following command to run the server:
+- `python manage.py runserver`

 # Site description